vgough/grpc-proxy/README.md

   return nil, nil, grpc.Errorf(codes.Unimplemented, "Unknown method") }
 ```
-Then you need to register it with a `grpc.Server`.
+The direct is refiereged with a `grpc.Server`, along with a special codec which
+allows the proxy to handle undecoded byte frames and pass them along without
+any serialization.
 The server may have other handlers that will be served
-locally:
+locally, and the codec will fall back to the protobuf codec when necessary:

 ```go
 server := grpc.NewServer(